MaxProgramming1/MECH105-Algorithms/README.md

+---
 # MECH105-Algorithms
 - Algorithms created using different numerical methods.
+- Created for the purpose of understanding root methods and factorization methods.
 ---